ZarnackGroup/racoon_clip/docs/tutorial.rst

   gunzip *
   ls

-You show see the following files:
+You should now see the following files in the folder:

 **min_example_iCLIP_s1.fastq, min_example_iCLIP_s2.fastq**: Two samples with raw reads of an iCLIP experiment.